ventolab/cellphonedb-data/README.md

 # CellphoneDB database

-CellphoneDB database (aka cellphonedb-data )is a **manually curated** repository of receptors, ligands and their interactions.
+CellphoneDB database (aka cellphonedb-data) is a **manually curated** repository of receptors, ligands and their interactions.

 The database can be used to search for a particular ligand/receptor or, in combination with the [CellphoneDB tool](https://github.com/ventolab/cellphonedb), to interrogate your own single-cell transcriptomics data.

-For more information, visit https://www.cellphonedb.org/
+For more information, visit https://www.cellphonedb.org/ or [our extended documentation](https://github.com/ventolab/CellphoneDB/blob/master/docs/RESULTS-DOCUMENTATION.md#database-of-interactions)

 For CellphoneDB tool, visit https://github.com/ventolab/cellphonedb